 So, what can we do to prevent an infestation?
 First off, if you get any lily bulbs, inspect both the bulbs and the soil they are potted up in for signs of red lily beetle – either the bright red adults, larvae or eggs.
 The larvae is yellow-orange in colour and is usually covered in goopy black frass (bug poop.
 Hope you’re not eating anything right now), while the orange eggs are small and round.
 Hand-pick adult beetles and larvae and destroy them by dumping them in a bucket of soapy water.
 (Make sure you have a lid for the bucket to trap escapees!).
 Williams and Skinner recommend that you don’t buy lilies that are potted in soil to begin with, but they say that if you take the bulbs out and soak them in bleach (the exact amounts and procedure are in the book), you can probably get rid of the beetles.

 Throughout the spring and summer, make sure you stay on top of things!
-Watch your lilies for signs of the adults or larvae and hand pick and kill any culprits.
+Sadly, it may become a full-time job if you have a lot of lilies!
 The City of Calgary also suggests using diatomaceous earth as a means of successfully desiccating the critters.
 Bear in mind that red lily beetles are excellent fliers – after they’re done eating your neighbour’s lilies, they may latch onto yours (even mature plantings that were safe when you put them in years ago).
 Be vigilant…and good luck!!!!